prativap1/Portfolio/index.md

 **Quantifiable result:** We could Classify if the client will subscribe a term deposit resulting in [**91.5%** accuracy ](https://github.com/prativap1/logistic-regression/blob/main/LogProject.ipynb)).

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+- Used logistic regression to identify if the client will subscribe the term deposit
-- Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
+- Encoded categorical variable to numeric
-- Used Logistic regression classifier & optimized the accuracy by using the ROC curve
+- Splitted train and test dataset and trained on the data
-- Explored a machine learning approach to medical diagnosis
+- Implemented SMOTE to balance the two class labels

 ***